Profile

 In 2014 he published Soundings from the Estuary accompanied with an essay by Jonathan Meades.
 He had a one man show The Back of Beyond as part of the London Photo Festival in 2016.

-His latest book entitled ‘Rollercoasting’ will be published in the autumn of 2021.The work considers the Kent coast as a frontier between England and Europe as well as the idiosyncratic relationship that is visually apparent when viewing this erratic and often iconic landscape.
+His latest book entitled ‘Rollercoasting’ was published in 2022.The work considers the Kent coast as a frontier between England and Europe as well as the idiosyncratic relationship that is visually apparent when viewing this erratic and often iconic landscape.
 The Kent coastline fluctuates between the flatlands of Thanet and Dungeness and the undulating chalk hills and cliffs of the North Downs.

 The photographs convey the ambivalence that is apparent where certain sites, often military in nature are historically memorialized whilst other places remain quiet, unremarkable and overlooked.
 The images attempt to portray a coastline that is shaped by both respect and contempt, where the natural and the industrial are often at odds with one another.